0install/0install/README.md

     $ eval `opam config env`
     $ opam install yojson xmlm ounit react lwt extlib ssl ocurl obus lablgtk

+Note: some of these are optional:

-(obus and lablgtk are optional. obus is used on Linux to add support for D-BUS notifications, installing native packages using PackageKit, and using NetworkManager to check the network status before doing background updates. lablgtk provides a GTK GUI.)
+- obus is used on Linux to add support for D-BUS notifications, installing native packages using PackageKit, and using NetworkManager to check the network status before doing background updates.
+- lablgtk provides a GTK GUI.
+- ssl is only needed if ocurl is older than 0.7.1.

 Alternatively, you can use your distribution's packages if you prefer (and if they are new enough).
 For example, on Debian: